-The importance of the day cannot be stressed enough as the diseases has been ignored for years.
-With around 1.34 million people dying every year due to hepatitis, which is the same as HIV/AIDS, malaria and tuberculosis, it is a major area often overlooked by governments and medical awareness programs.
+The importance of the day cannot be stressed enough as the diseases have been ignored for years.
+With around 1.34 million people dying every year due to hepatitis, which is the same as HIV/AIDS, malaria, and tuberculosis, it is a major area often overlooked by governments and medical awareness programs.
 The WHO is urging all its members and people around the world to work in this regard and help achieve the aim of hepatitis elimination globally by 2030.

 With associations all over the world working towards eliminating the disease from the globe, it is surely a matter of time before we can talk about hepatitis in the past tense!